-Praying for enemy wont change them, but it always changes us.
+Praying for the enemy won’t change them, but it always changes us.
 When we pray for the enemy we extend them grace as God has extended grace to us, (Matthew 18:33).

 1. Forgiveness and trust

-Forgiveness is not instant restoration of trust.
-Forgiveness is a gift; where as trust is earned.
-For example a wife might forgive her unfaithful husband.
-But no body can blame her for not trusting her husband like she was used to.
+Forgiveness is not the instant restoration of trust.
+Forgiveness is a gift; whereas trust is earned.
+For example, a wife might forgive her unfaithful husband.
+But nobody can blame her for not trusting her husband like she was used to.

 2. Forgiveness and confrontation